 - You can choose who you tell.

 - Self-harm (in the form of self-injury, alcohol/drug use, starvation, sexual risk taking) is common in partners as the anger is turned on themselves.
 This requires urgent professional support.

-You will perhaps be weighing up your life with the addict before the discovery/disclosure against how the addict has behaved and your feelings in response to this.
-In time you will also be able to consider another important factor – what the addict does after the revelation.
+You will perhaps be weighing up your life with the addicted person before the discovery/disclosure against how the addicted person has behaved and your feelings in response to this.
+In time you will also be able to consider another important factor – what the addicted person does after the revelation.
 Decisions about staying in the relationship or not moving forwards can become easier when you know if they are willing to make a commitment to recovery (and you have evidence to support this).
-Professional help is available for both addicts and partners and this can offer education and support during this time of trauma.
+Professional help is available for both those addicted and partners and this can offer education and support during this time of trauma.